Indira Gandhi: Views on women

-In 1952 in a letter to her American friend Dorothy Norman, Gandhi wrote: "I am in no sense a feminist, but I believe in women being able to do everything ...
+In 1952 in a letter to her American friend Dorothy Norman, Gandhi wrote: "I am in no sense a feminist, but I believe in women being able to do everything...
 Given the opportunity to develop, capable Indian women have come to the top at once."
 While this statement appears paradoxical, it reflects Gandhi's complex feelings toward her gender and feminism.
 Her egalitarian upbringing with her cousins helped contribute to her sense of natural equality.
 "Flying kites, climbing trees, playing marbles with her boy cousins, Indira said she hardly knew the difference between a boy and a girl until the age of twelve."

-Gandhi did not often discuss her gender, but she did involve herself in women's issues before becoming the prime minister.
+Gandhi did not often discuss her gender but she involved herself in women's issues before becoming the prime minister.
 Before her election as prime minister, she became active in the organisational wing of the Congress party, working in part in the Women's Department.
-In 1956, Gandhi had an active role in setting up the Congress Party's Women's Section.
+In 1956, she had an active role in setting up the Congress Party's Women's Section.
 Unsurprisingly, a lot of her involvement stemmed from her father.
 As an only child, Gandhi naturally stepped into the political light.
 And, as a woman, she naturally helped head the Women's section of the Congress Party.
 She often tried to organise women to involve themselves in politics.
-Although rhetorically Gandhi may have attempted to separate her political success from her gender, Gandhi did involve herself in women's organizations.
+Although rhetorically Gandhi may have attempted to separate her political success from her gender, she did involve herself in women's organisations.
 The political parties in India paid substantial attention to Gandhi's gender before she became prime minister, hoping to use her for political gain.

-Even though men surrounded Gandhi during her upbringing, she still had a female role model as a child.
-Several books on Gandhi mention her interest in Joan of Arc.
-In her own accounts through her letters, she wrote to her friend Dorothy Norman, in 1952 she wrote: "At about eight or nine I was taken to France; Jeanne d'Arc became a great heroine of mine.
+Even though men surrounded her during her upbringing, she still had a female role model as a child.
+Several books on Gandhi reference her interest in Joan of Arc.
+In Gandhi's own accounts through her letters, she wrote to her friend Dorothy Norman, in 1952 she wrote: "At about eight or nine I was taken to France; Jeanne d'Arc became a great heroine of mine.
 She was one of the first people I read about with enthusiasm."
 Another historian recounts Indira's comparison of herself to Joan of Arc: "Indira developed a fascination for Joan of Arc, telling her aunt, 'Someday I am going to lead my people to freedom just as Joan of Arc did'!"
 Gandhi's linking of herself to Joan of Arc presents a model for historians to assess Gandhi.
 As one writer said: "The Indian people were her children; members of her family were the only people capable of leading them."